 Recruiting Policy and Disclaimer

-Kent State Career Services is responsible for the supervision of the entire student employment program at the University including the development of off-campus employment opportunities for students.
-Career Services, in its provision of services to students, alumni, and off-campus employers makes no representations or guarantees regarding the opportunities listed on its website and is not responsible for the wages, safety, working conditions or other aspects of off-campus employment.
+Kent State Career Exploration and Development is responsible for the supervision of the entire student employment program at the University including the development of off-campus employment opportunities for students.
+Career Exploration and Development, in its provision of services to students, alumni, and off-campus employers makes no representations or guarantees regarding the opportunities listed on its website and is not responsible for the wages, safety, working conditions or other aspects of off-campus employment.
 It is the responsibility of students and alumni to take the necessary precautions when interviewing for and accepting part-time, full-time and/or internship positions.
 Applicants should never provide their Social Security numbers, birth dates, credit card numbers, bank account information or other private information when communicating with prospective employers or responding to employment opportunities online.

-In addition, Career Services' website contains links to other sites as a convenience to our students and is not responsible for the content of these sites.
-The opinions and views associated with these linked sites are not necessarily those of Career Services.
+In addition, CED's website contains links to other sites as a convenience to our students and is not responsible for the content of these sites.
+The opinions and views associated with these linked sites are not necessarily those of Career Exploration and Development.

 Equal Employment Opportunity (EEO)

-Career Services and Kent State University adhere to EEO guidelines and offer employment without regard to race, color, religion, gender, national origin, sexual orientation, disability, citizenship, or identity as a disabled veteran or veteran of the Vietnam era unless legally required.
-Furthermore, in good faith, Career Services works only with those employers who subscribe to EEO guidelines.
-Career Services abides by the Principles for Professional Practice set forth by the National Association of Colleges and Employers.
+Career Exploration and Development and Kent State University adhere to EEO guidelines and offer employment without regard to race, color, religion, gender, national origin, sexual orientation, disability, citizenship, or identity as a disabled veteran or veteran of the Vietnam era unless legally required.
+Furthermore, in good faith, Career Exploration and Development works only with those employers who subscribe to EEO guidelines.
+CED abides by the Principles for Professional Practice set forth by the National Association of Colleges and Employers.

 Employer Fee Payment and Event Cancellation/No Show Policy